IAB402 IT Consulting and Leadership

 Feedback on Learning and Assessment

-You can obtain feedback on your progress throughout the unit through the following mechanisms:
+You can also seek feedback on your progress throughout the unit through the following mechanisms:

-- Formative advice on your workshop consulting proposal
+- Formative feedback on your workshop consulting proposal

 Assessment